DavidBruant/writings/_posts/2016-12-18-building-software-for-data-ownership.md

 **Nobody should ever have to lose more than one minute of computer work.**

-### (read) Sharing
+### Sharing for reading and editing

 It's rare that I create data in a computer with the sole intent of keeping it for myself.
 Any software should offer the possibility to share what's been created via URL.
+A [capability URL](https://w3ctag.github.io/capability-urls/) preferably.

-### (edit) Sharing
+The goal would be to get to the [six features of rich sharing](http://www.hpl.hp.com/techreports/2009/HPL-2009-169.pdf).
+Read this paper, work towards it.
+I know it's hard, but it's a good goal to aim at.